zabio3/ngrok-openresty/README.md

 # ngrok-openresty

-ngrok-openresty is a tool for to verify
+ngrok-openresty is a tool that makes it easy to set proxy settings and publish them on the Internet.

+There are cases where you want to make simple tuning and publish it on the Internet and check the behavior.

+For example, checking with [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/).

 Requirement
 ---